Joe Hogsett: Resignation

-Indianapolis Mayor
+Mayor of Indianapolis

 On August 15, 2012, the Indianapolis Star published a piece entitled, "Is U.S. Attorney Joe Hogsett eyeing a run at Indianapolis mayor?"
 The profile noted that Hogsett's visibility and successes as U.S. Attorney had fueled speculation of a return to politics in Indiana, citing both the 2015 mayoral election in Indianapolis and the 2016 U.S. Senate race as possibilities.
 Hogsett received especially strong praise from former U.S. Senator Evan Bayh, who described Hogsett as "a wonderful representative for the Democratic Party and the people of Indiana."

 In December 2012, the Indianapolis Business Journal named Hogsett a 2012 Newsmaker in a piece entitled, "Crime stance returns Hogsett to political spotlight."

 In July 2014, four years after his nomination as U.S. Attorney, Hogsett announced he would leave the office at the end of the month.
 The decision was widely interpreted to mean that Hogsett would consider a run against Republican Indianapolis Mayor Greg Ballard.
 Media reports indicated that Hogsett's decision may have been motivated by the record-breaking violent crime spree affecting the city.

 In the days that followed his resignation announcement, a social media campaign was launched urging Hogsett to run for mayor in 2015.
 In August 2014, he formed an exploratory committee.

 On November 5, Mayor Ballard announced that he would not run for re-election to a third term in office.
 Seven days later, Hogsett announced his candidacy.
 He handily defeated Republican nominee Chuck Brewer with 63 percent of the vote, giving the Democrats complete control of city government for only the second time since the formation of Unigov in 1970.

-Hogsett would go on to win reelection in 2019 for a 2nd term against republican challenger Jim Merritt.
-In November 2022, Hogsett announced he would seek a 3rd and final term as mayor.
+Hogsett would go on to win reelection in 2019 for a 2nd term against Republican challenger Jim Merritt.
+In November 2022, Hogsett announced he would seek a third and final term as mayor, later winning his party nomination for the office for the 2023 election.
+He will face Republican challenger Jefferson Shreve.

+In 2023, Hogsett's administration passed a set of largely unenforceable (under an existing state preemption law) gun control measures, known as Proposal 156, through the city-county council, which included an assault weapons ban.
+In the November 2023 Indianapolis Mayoral Election, Hogsett won reelection, defeating Republican challenger Jefferson Shreve.